 School board approves plan to allow PBSO deputies to patrol schools

-In just days, Palm Beach County deputies will be patrolling public school campuses to keep students safe as the School District of Palm Beach County grapples with a shortage of school police officers.
+In just days, Palm Beach County deputies will begin patrolling public school campuses to keep students safe as the School District of Palm Beach County grapples with a shortage of school police officers.

-School board members voted unanimously Wednesday night to approve a contract with the Palm Beach County Sheriff's Office to allow roughly 20 deputies to cover and patrol school campuses.
+School board members voted unanimously Wednesday night to approve a contract with the Palm Beach County Sheriff's Office to allow 20 deputies to cover and patrol schools.

 WATCH SCHOOL BOARD MEETING: